rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 export default user;
 {{< /highlight >}}

 The bcrypt `hash()` method takes a string--the user's password--and an integer called salt rounds.
 Each salt round makes it more costly to hash the password, which makes it more costly for attackers to decrypt the hash value.
-A common value for salt rounds nowadays ranged from 10 to 12, as increasoning the number of salt rounds might cause performance issues both ways.
+A common value for salt rounds nowadays ranged from 10 to 12, as increasing the number of salt rounds might cause performance issues both ways.

 In this implementation, the `generatePasswordHash()` function is added to the user's prototype chain.
 That's why it is possible to execute the function as method on each user instance, so you have the user itself available within the method as `this`.
 You can also take the user instance with its password as an argument, which I prefer, though using JavaScript's prototypal inheritance a good tool for any wenb developer.
 For now, the password is hashed with bcrypt before it gets stored every time a user is created in the database,.